 Information on the needs and hopes of different mining and ore finding companies is currently being reviewed, but mining coordinator Janne Laine emphasizes that feedback and contacts are welcome from all operators interested in the mining center concept.

-“Ore finders prefer to buy local services and they also need a wide range of services as well as devices and professionals from different fields, such as car services, lumberjacks, excavator drivers and drilling workers as well as accommodation and recreational services, to name but a few.
+“Mineral prospecting companies prefer to buy local services and they also need a wide range of services as well as devices and professionals from different fields, such as car services, lumberjacks, excavator drivers and drilling workers as well as accommodation and recreational services, to name but a few.
 It is a challenge to us to ensure that these international operators can find the local services quickly by browsing the internet on their cellphones.
 A mining service center of the future could also be a digital platform that would make it easy to find the regional operators.”

 This service network already has a name: Finnish Mining Services Sodankylä.